 - Use Crowd's flexible and simple group management when the LDAP groups do not suit your requirements.
 For example, you can set up a group configuration in Crowd for use with Confluence, JIRA and other Atlassian products.

 - Avoid the performance issues which might result from downloading large numbers of groups from LDAP.

-- Use the new Directory Importer, described below, to synchronise your LDAP users with your Crowd directory.
+- Use the new Directory Importer, described below, to synchronize your LDAP users with your Crowd directory.